-(1) Unusable medicinal products deemed to be hazardous waste must be destroyed in an enterprise holding a relevant licence for handling hazardous waste.
-For the purposes of this Act, destruction means the act of disposal or recycling of waste in the process of which the characteristics of the active substances of the medicinal products are changed such that the products no longer have the dangerous effects specified in § 8 of the Waste Act.

-(2) The person handling medicinal products to be destroyed as non-hazardous waste must, directly before destruction, remove the packaging of the medicinal products, render any printed packaging material unreadable and crush any solid medicinal waste.

-(3) If the categorisation as hazardous waste of narcotic drugs and psychotropic substances is not verified in accordance with the procedure approved under subsection 6 (2) of the Waste Act, such waste may be destroyed as non-hazardous waste, additionally observing the conditions specified in subsection (4) of this section.
+- (1) Unusable medicinal products deemed to be hazardous waste must be destroyed in an enterprise holding a relevant licence for handling hazardous waste.
+For the purposes of this Act, destruction means the act of disposal or recycling of waste in the process of which the properties of the active substances of a medicinal product are changed such that the substances no longer have the hazardous properties specified in Commission Regulation (EU) No 1357/2014. - [RT I, 03.12.2015, 1 entry into force 01.01.2016] - (2) The person handling medicinal products to be destroyed as non-hazardous waste must, directly before destruction, remove the packaging of the medicinal products, render any printed packaging material unreadable and crush any solid medicinal waste. - (3) If the categorisation as hazardous waste of narcotic drugs and psychotropic substances is not verified in accordance with the procedure approved under subsection 2 (5) of the Waste Act, such waste may be destroyed as non-hazardous waste, additionally adhering to the conditions specified in subsection (4) of this section.
+[RT I, 03.12.2015, 1 entry into force 01.01.2016]

-(4) Unusable narcotic drugs and psychotropic substances must be destroyed as non-hazardous waste only in the presence of a representative of the State Agency of Medicines.
-In events where substances and products are to be destroyed by the person specified in subsection (1) of this section, the handler of the substances is required to deliver such substances in separate lots, and the substances must be destroyed immediately after their receipt.

-(5) A person who receives medicinal products from the handler thereof must be provided with a deed of delivery and receipt of the products which must set out the name of the medicinal product, name of the manufacturer, batch number, quantity, name of the person who delivers the medicinal products for destroying and the name of the person receiving the medicinal products.
-The deliverer and recipient must verify the transaction by writing the date on the deed and signing the deed.
-The deed must be made in two original counterparts of which one will be retained by the deliverer and the other by the recipient.

-(6) A handler of medicinal products must prepare a deed concerning the destruction of the medicinal products, which sets out the data specified in subsection (5) of this section, the name of the person who destroyed the products and the method of destruction.
-The fact of destruction must be verified by writing the date on the deed and signing the deed.
-If a representative of the State Agency of Medicines is present at the destruction, they must verify the destruction of the medicinal products by signing the deed of destruction, one counterpart of which will be retained by the State Agency of Medicines.

-(7) The deeds specified in subsections (5) and (6) of this section must be preserved for a period of two years, and the deeds of withdrawal from the market of medicinal products which are narcotic drugs or psychotropic substances must be preserved for a period of five years.
+- (4) Unusable narcotic drugs and psychotropic substances must be destroyed as non-hazardous waste only in the presence of a representative of the State Agency of Medicines.
+In events where substances and products are to be destroyed by the person specified in subsection (1) of this section, the handler of the substances is required to deliver such substances in separate lots, and the substances must be destroyed immediately after their receipt. - (5) A person who receives medicinal products from the handler thereof must be provided with an instrument of delivery and receipt of the products which must set out the name of the medicinal product, name of the manufacturer, batch number, quantity, name of the person who delivers the medicinal products for destroying and the name of the person receiving the medicinal products.
+The deliverer and recipient must verify the transaction by writing the date on the instrument and signing the instrument.
+The instrument must be made in two original counterparts of which one is retained by the deliverer and the other by the recipient. - (6) A handler of medicinal products must prepare an instrument concerning the destruction of the medicinal products, which sets out the data specified in subsection (5) of this section, the name of the person who destroyed the products and the method of destruction.
+The fact of destruction must be verified by writing the date on the instrument and signing the instrument.
+If a representative of the State Agency of Medicines is present at the destruction, they must verify the destruction of the medicinal products by signing the instrument of destruction, one counterpart of which is retained by the State Agency of Medicines. - (7) The instruments specified in subsections (5) and (6) of this section must be preserved for a period of two years, and the instruments of withdrawal from the market of medicinal products which are narcotic drugs or psychotropic substances must be preserved for a period of five years.
 [RT I 2005, 24, 180 - entry into force 20.05.2005]